 5. Encourage your team to build a growth mindset

 Aviv recommends this mindset shift for building mental resilience in sales.
-“People with a growth mindset believe that their abilities can be improved with effort and practice, which can help them stay resilient in the face of setbacks.”
+“People with a growth mindset know their abilities improve with effort and practice, helping them stay resilient through setbacks.”

 “Additionally, people with a growth mindset tend to be more open to feedback, which can help them learn and grow from their mistakes,” Aviv notes.